hning87/Improving-Credit-Card-Fraud-Detection-using-Generative-Adversarial-Networks/README.md

 As credit card transactions have become the mainstream consumption pattern, the number of credit card frauds has increased dramatically.
 Even if users are finally compensated, they often spend a lot of time and even money in the process.
 Therefore, it becomes important to distinguish whether the transaction is fraud or not from the beginning.

-In this project, we will first use traditional machine learning algorithms for classification training.
-The data is extremely imbalanced, regular machine learning has limited performance, therefore we use Generative Adversarial Networks (GAN) to generate more credit card fraud data for oversampling.
+In this project, the data is extremely imbalanced, we first use traditional machine learning algorithms for classification training.
+But regular machine learning has limited performance, therefore we use Generative Adversarial Networks (GAN) to generate more credit card fraud data for oversampling.
 We evaluate the model performance with statistical metrics such as precision, recall, f1 score, ROC AUC score.

 We find out that, Vanilla GAN slightly improved fraud detection since it only generate lw spectrum data.
 Improved GAN models showed better fraud detection performance because gnerated data have wider range & better overlap with the original data. **WGAN_GP** and **BEGAN** perform best among all GANs.